codex-protocol/api-docs/source/includes/general-concepts.md

 --------- | ------ | -----------------------
 hash      | String | The [sha256](https://nodejs.org/api/crypto.html#crypto_crypto_createhmac_algorithm_key_options) hash of the string `${timestamp}:${client_id}`, using your application's secret as the `key`.
 See [Verifying Webhook Requests](#verifying-webhook-requests) for details. timestamp | Number | Unix timestamp (in milliseconds) of when the request was sent.
-See [Verifying Webhook Requests](#verifying-webhook-requests) for details. eventName | String | The name of the event.
+See [Verifying Webhook Requests](#verifying-webhook-requests) for details. network   | Object | The ID and name (both strings) of the Ethereum network the associated transaction was submitted to.
+This allow your application to use the same webhook endpoint for all environments. eventName | String | The name of the event.
 See [Webhook Events](#webhook-events) for details. eventData | Varies | The relevant data for this event.
 Usually a [Codex Record](#codex-record), but varies by event.
 See [Webhook Events](#webhook-events) for details.